- Posted by Admin

 - General ledger

-As you now have a detailed knowledge of both marketing and finance, you may choose your stream accordingly as per your strengths and interests.
+As you now have detailed knowledge of both marketing and finance, you may choose your stream accordingly as per your strengths and interests.